ATEX Zones – Hazardous Area Classification

 Lesezeit: 4 min.

 Potentially explosive atmospheres are divided into corresponding zones – depending on the frequency and duration of the occurrence of hazardous explosive atmospheres.
-The definition of the zone for the operation of the plant is the responsibility of the plant operator.
-The manufacturer is responsible for determining the zone for the equipment.
-Finally, the plant operator decides on the zoning.
+The system operator is responsible for defining the zone for the operation of the system, while the manufacturer is responsible for defining the zone for the system.
+Ultimately, however, the system operator decides on the zoning.

 Dust and gas Ex zones